 Skills First offers real training for real jobs, through:

 Funding is only provided for training that meets the needs of students, industry and the economy.

 Skills First ensures Victoria can provide the skilled workers needed for the six sectors primed for major job growth: medical technology and pharmaceuticals, new energy technology, food and fibre, transport, defence and construction technology, international education and professional services.

 It is funded with Victorian and Commonwealth Government Funding, as is subject to eligibility criteria outlined below.

-An eligible individual is an individual who is eligible for training subsidised through the Skills First Program in accordance with the eligibility requirements specified in this VET Funding Contract.
-The specific criteria is listed below:
+An eligible individual is an individual who is eligible for training subsidised through the Skills First program in accordance with the eligibility requirements specified in this VET Funding Contract.
+The specific criteria are listed below:

 a) An individual must be either: